Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 According to them, everything about her had changed, from her face to her body and her attitude.

-As a fitness expert with 12 years of experience, I helped many of my clients go through those changes, so I decided to explain what actually happens when someone loses a few pounds.
+As a personal trainer with 12 years of experience, I helped many of my clients go through those changes, so I decided to explain what actually happens when someone loses a few pounds.

 I teamed up with a bariatric physician and compiled all of my data for this article.